What is Diabetes?

 Ardhamatsendr Asana (Half Spinal Twist)

-– Sit with your legs stretched out, bend your right leg at the knee and place the heel close to the perineum.
+– Sit with your legs stretched out, bend your right

 – Bend the left leg at the knee, and place the left foot by the external side of the right thigh close to the hip joint.